A Shrinking Target Problem with Target at Infinity in Rank One Homogeneous Spaces: Introduction and main results

-\end{theorem} \begin{remark} For $G=\SO(n,1)$, we have $\mathfrak g_{2\alpha}=\emptyset$ and Theorem \ref{cmaintheorem} is just a reformulation of Theorem 1 in \cite{MP}.
-It is also interesting to know what is the general Jarnik-Besicovitch formula for a semisimple flow on any homogeneous space. \end{remark}
+\end{theorem} \begin{remark} For $G=\SO(n,1)$, we have $\mathfrak g_{2\alpha}=0$ and Theorem \ref{cmaintheorem} is just a reformulation of Theorem 1 in \cite{MP}.
+It is also interesting to know what is the Hausdorff dimension of $S_\gamma^c\cap U$ for a semisimple flow on any homogeneous space. \end{remark}